 Crisp, crunchy, savory, and warm, it's an awesome treat that you can't really find outside of Japan save for in packaged form (I also love packaged senbei).
 If you make it to Tokyo, head to Asakusa to check out the temple, but make sure to stop for a cracker on the way.
 It's a site worth a repeat visit.

-Entries tagged with 'Snapshots from Japan'
+'Snapshots from Japan' on Serious Eats

 Smooth and custardy with an unparalleled clean flavor, yudofu is my favorite way to eat tofu.
 Literally translating to "hot water tofu," that's essentially all there is to it.
 Tofu warmed up in a bowl of hot water lightly seasoned with a strip of kombu, and served with a set of simple condiments and side dishes mostly made from tofu and related products.
 Take a look at a typical yudofu meal in Kyoto.